DEVICE: Depth and Visual Concepts Aware Transformer for OCR-based Image Captioning: Experiments

-\textbf{Main results on the TextCaps validation set.} The comparisons on the validation set between our DEVICE and other models are shown in \cref{tab1}.
+\textbf{Compared models.} We make comparisons with other models in \cref{tab1} and \cref{tab2}. \textbf{M4C-Captioner} \cite{sidorov2020textcaps}, \textbf{SS-Baseline} \cite{zhu2021simple}, \textbf{CNMT} \cite{wang2021confidence}, and \textbf{ACGs-Captioner} \cite{xu2021towards} are Transformer-based strong baseline models. \textbf{MMA-SR} \cite{wang2020multimodal}, \textbf{MAGIC} \cite{zhang2022magic}, \textbf{OMOT} \cite{tang2022ocr}, and \textbf{LSTM-R} \cite{wang2021improving} are LSTM-based strong baseline models.
+LCM \cite{wang2023lcm} is a lightweight model and Zero-TextCap \cite{xu2023zero} is a zero-shot method. \textbf{Main results on the TextCaps validation set.} The comparisons on the validation set between our DEVICE and other models are shown in \cref{tab1}.
 Traditional methods UP-Down and AOA perform less well than other models with OCR tokens due to they cannot generate scene text.
 CNMT proves the effectiveness of confidence embedding and repetition mask, which improves CIDEr-D from $89.6$ to $101.7$ compared with M4C-Captioner.
 LSTM-R constructs sufficient 2D spatial relations and boosts all metrics significantly.
-By incorporating depth information and semantic information of visual object concepts with transformer, compared with SOTA model LSTM-R\cite{wang2021improving}, our DEVICE improves the performance on METEOR, SPICE, CIDEr-D by $0.9$, $1.1$, and $7.8$, respectively.
+By incorporating depth information and semantic information of visual object concepts with transformer, compared with SOTA model LSTM-R \cite{wang2021improving}, our DEVICE improves the performance on METEOR, SPICE, CIDEr-D by $0.9$, $1.1$, and $7.8$, respectively.
 The performance of DEVICE on BLEU-4 ranks second only to LSTM-R (0.3 below).
-Note that LSTM-R has cleaned the training captions by removing the undetected OCR symbols, which increases BLEU-4 by 0.6\cite{wang2021improving}.
-For a fair comparison, we train our model with raw captions provided by TextCaps\cite{sidorov2020textcaps}, following the majority\cite{sidorov2020textcaps, wang2021confidence, zhu2021simple, yang2021tap}.
-Moreover, CIDEr-D and METEOR have the highest correlation with human scores\cite{sidorov2020textcaps}, which shows that DEVICE significantly outperforms other baseline models from a human perspective.
+Note that LSTM-R has cleaned the training captions by removing the undetected OCR symbols, which increases BLEU-4 by 0.6 \cite{wang2021improving}.
+For a fair comparison, we train our model with raw captions provided by TextCaps \cite{sidorov2020textcaps}, following the majority \cite{sidorov2020textcaps, wang2021confidence, zhu2021simple, yang2021tap}.
+Moreover, CIDEr-D and METEOR have the highest correlation with human scores \cite{sidorov2020textcaps}, which shows that DEVICE significantly outperforms other baseline models from a human perspective.
 The performance of our model on the TextCaps validation set demonstrates the effectiveness of our DEVICE.